The best drones for real estate photography in 2023

 We judge a real estate drone by its ability to capture quality media for real estate agents, property managers, and homeowners.
 That media helps connect their property to potential buyers and can have a significant impact.
 And the quality of a drone primarily comes down to its camera.

 Regarding camera specs, there is a fine balance between marketing fluff and what numbers hold up in the real world.
 As a general rule of thumb, the bigger the image sensor, the better the image quality.
 We have been conditioned to look at the megapixel count as a marker of how good an image will be.
-While this is true to some extent, it doesn’t paint the whole picture.
+While this is true to some extent, it doesn’t paint the picture.

 Megapixel count refers to pixel density on the sensor.
 But to put that value in perspective, it also helps to know the size of the pixels.
 Pixel size is commonly depicted in micrometers (μm).
 The larger a pixel is, the better its ability to soak up the light required to generate an image.
 That is why a larger sensor with a lower megapixel count can outperform a much smaller sensor with a higher pixel density.
 Using these numbers paired with other features will assist us in choosing the best camera drone for our needs.
 For real estate photography and videography, you’ll also want to look at the minimum and maximum aperture, ISO limitations, shutter speed capabilities, raw support, and bracketing options.